In 2018, the Transport for London spent $270 million on bike infrastructure. For London’s 8.8 million residents that works out to $30.68 per person.

 But congestive failure of the region’s transport network is something that can happen anytime, for a host of reasons.
 Preparing for it is something the region can, and must, do for itself.

 And creation of a regional bike grid should be key component of that plan.
 For successful models, we can look at numerous cities that have invested heavily in cycling to reduce reliance on private cars and to supplement mass transit.

-London, for instance, with 8.8 million residents, invests $200 million per year in cycling infrastructure.3 Transport for London (“TfL”) has built extensive bike parking at transit hubs, bike share programs, and a radial network of bike superhighways to connect outer boroughs to its central business district.
+London, for instance, with 8.8 million residents, now invests $270 million per year in cycling infrastructure—$30.68 per pers.3 Transport for London (“TfL”) has built extensive bike parking at transit hubs, bike share programs, and a radial network of bike superhighways to connect outer boroughs to its central business district.

 In 2017, TfL performed a strategic analysis of its network to provide a framework for future growth.4 Some of those findings are visualized in eight maps below.
-For scale, London has 8.8 million residents which is comparable to New York City and spans 607 square miles, equal to Union, Hudson, Essex, Bergen and Passaic, south of Route 287.5
+For scale, London spans 607 square miles, equal to Union, Hudson, Essex, Bergen and Passaic, south of Route 287.5

 A Roadmap for the Port District

-The Transport for London study provides a model adaptable to North Jersey.
+The Transport for London study provides a model adaptable to the Port District.
 The challenges and opportunities it addresses are the same:

 - Encourage biking and walking to reduce strains on transit systems